 Baking Your Orange Cake

 My mom always made this as an orange bundt cake, but since it’s a very moist pound cake I’ve often struggled getting it out from the pan in one piece.
-I prefer to use loaf pans instead of a bundt pan, but whichever pan you use be sure to butter and flour it well.
+I prefer to use loaf pans instead of a bundt pan, but whichever pan you use be sure to grease it well.
 Since this orange juice cake is full of moisture it can easily stick to the pan.

 The trickiest part in making this recipe is being careful not to overbake it.
 I like to use a toothpick to test for doneness; it should come out clean when done but may have a few crumbs.
 If it comes out gooey then it needs more time.

 Once baked, let it cool completely before eating.
 For the best texture, let the cake rest for a day at room temperature before eating.
 The citrus flavor becomes stronger over time, giving you a juicy punch in every bite.

 This simple bundt cake is one I grew up with and now I’m finally sharing it with you.
 I love to have a slice of it for breakfast or with some tea in the afternoon.
 Food is full of memories and my mom’s orange cake is one of my childhood favorites.
 I’m so glad to be able to share this recipe with my daughter and hope you will bake it for friends and family too.

 This recipe yields 2 loaves or as my mom used to make it – one bundt cake.
 I find that it’s not easy to remove the cake from the bundt pan because it’s a very moist cake unless you butter and flour the pan well, so I prefer using a loaf pan and I think it looks beautiful.
 If you only want to make one loaf, you can halve the recipe.

 - 2 1/2 cups (350g) all-purpose flour, sifted